macroquest/macroquest/README.md

 ### Check out the latest source code

 Create the checkout.
-This will create the subfolder **macroquest** that containes a copy of the project.
+This will create the subfolder **macroquest** that contains a copy of the project.

 ```
 git clone git@github.com:macroquest/macroquest.git